calebelee05/CS180-Lab23-Team1-Project/README.md

 2. Initialize the server first with `java Server`, then run the client side with `java GUI`; this will start the GUI.
 3. When the GUI pops up, you can choose to either log in or create a new account.
 4. An error message will pop up if you enter incorrect login information, or if you try to create an account with a username that already exists.
-5. The GUI has not yet been fully implemented, so no functionality is visible in the GUI after loggin in.
-However, the Server class will print in the terminal which button has been chosen.
+5. The GUI has not yet been fully implemented (this will be done in phase 3), so no functionality is visible in the GUI after loggin in.